 I couldn’t find users but I was able to spot the customer:

-Here by the way the two graphs from the rational unified process I used more than fifteen years ago to point out the major flaws of software engineering at that time.
+Here by the way the two pictures drawn from the rational unified process I used more than fifteen years ago to point out the major flaws of software engineering at that time.
 Do you find any resemblance?

 The rational unified process had stakeholders under additional roles just sorted after any role, users are not even mentioned.
 In SAFe, customers are just where the release train ends, users are nowhere to see either.